 Though pregnancy is a very delicate phase of life, you should still be active throughout the day to maintain proper health and deliver a healthy baby.
 Many women take complete bed rest during pregnancy.
 Some women have complications in their pregnancy and their doctor might suggest bed rest.
-Other women who are having a healthy pregnancy can stay active and carry on with their daily routine.
+Other women who are having a healthy pregnancy can stay active and carry on with their daily routines.
 During the last week of the third trimester, many women do their household work by sitting and getting up on the floor, cleaning the floor by sitting down, climbing stairs, brisk walking, doing sit-ups, and having sex for normal delivery.
 These all are good and can do only in the last month of pregnancy.
 What about all the other 8 months of pregnancy?

 When the topic of pregnancy exercises comes around many pregnant women get goosebumps.
 Because they think no exercise should be done during pregnancy as they think it causes miscarriage.
 This is wrong.
 What people don’t understand is that pregnancy exercises are very different from normal everyday exercise that we do in the gym or at home.
 Pregnancy exercises are very simple and less.
 It is very important to move your body in pregnancy for proper function and a good flow of blood in the body.

-Exercise during pregnancy should be done under your health care provider or with someone who is good at training you.
+Exercise during pregnancy should be done by your health care provider or with someone who is good at training you.
 Because we sometimes make mistakes during exercise and that would affect our baby in the womb.
 Exercise during pregnancy has its own advantages if you do it right and disadvantages if you don’t do it right.

 - Good physical health.